numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-* For higher dimensional inputs, we treat the last two dimensions as being the dimensions of the matrices to multiply, and 'broadcast' [#broadcasting] across the other dimensions.
+* For higher dimensional inputs, we treat the last two dimensions as being the dimensions of the matrices to multiply, and 'broadcast' across the other dimensions.
 This provides a convenient way to quickly compute many matrix products in a single operation.
-For example, ``arr(10, 2, 3) @ arr(10, 3, 4)`` performs 10 separate matrix multiplies, each between a 2x3 and a 3x4 matrix, and returns the results together in an array with shape (10, 2, 4).
+For example, ``arr(10, 2, 3) @ arr(10, 3, 4)`` performs 10 separate matrix multiplies, each of which multiplies a 2x3 and a 3x4 matrix to produce a 2x4 matrix, and then returns the 10 resulting matrices together in an array with shape (10, 2, 4).
+Note that in more complicated cases, broadcasting allows several simple but powerful tricks for controlling how arrays are aligned; see [#broadcasting] for details.

+  If one operand is >2d, and another operand is 1d, then the above rules apply unchanged, with 1d->2d promotion performed before broadcasting.
+E.g., ``arr(10, 2, 3) @ arr(3)`` first promotes to ``arr(10, 2, 3) @ arr(3, 1)``, then broadcasts and multiplies to get
+  an array with shape (10, 2, 1), and finally removes the added dimension, returning an array with shape (10, 2).
+Similarly, ``arr(2) @ arr(10, 2, 3)`` produces an intermediate array with shape
+  (10, 1, 3), and a final array with shape (10, 3).

 The recommended semantics for ``@@`` are::